 In the case of a Direct PLUS Loan, if you are borrowing on behalf of your child, both you and your child need to meet these eligibility requirements.
 Graduate or professional degree students need to be enrolled in a degree- or certificate-granting program at least half-time at a participating school.
 Direct PLUS Loans are based on your credit history and borrowers with adverse credit may not qualify.
 If you do have adverse credit, you may still be able to obtain a Direct PLUS Loan by satisfactorily documenting the extenuating circumstances that led to your adverse credit history or by obtaining an endorser.
 An endorser cannot have adverse credit and agrees to be financially liable for you should you not be able to repay the loan.
 A dependent student cannot be the endorser for a parent seeking a Direct PLUS Loan on their behalf.

 Direct PLUS Loans do have an origination fee associated with them that may differ each year, depending on when your loan is disbursed; it is a percentage of your actual loan amount deducted from your actual disbursement.
-For loans disbursed between October 1, 2015 and September 30, 2016, Direct PLUS Loans have a fee of 4.272 percent added on.
+For loans disbursed between October 1, 2017 and September 30, 2018, Direct PLUS Loans have a fee of 4.264% included.
 Interest rates also change annually; however, once you agree to the terms, the rates are fixed for the life of your loan.
-The current interest rate for a Direct PLUS Loan disbursed between July 1, 2015 and June 30, 2016 is 6.84 percent.
+The current interest rate for a Direct PLUS Loan disbursed between July 1, 2017 and June 30, 2018 is 7%.
 Direct PLUS Loans accrue interest from the time they are disbursed until they are paid off.

 Applying for a Direct PLUS Loan